merely-useful/py-rse/index.md

 The remote login server which accepts connections from client programs is known as the \gref{SSH daemon}{ssh_daemon}, or `sshd`.
-The client program we use to login remotely is the \gref{secure shell}{ssh_glossary}, or `ssh`.
+The client program we use to log in remotely is the \gref{secure shell}{ssh_glossary}, or `ssh`.
 It has a companion program called `scp` that allows us to copy files to or from a remote computer using the same kind of encrypted connection.

-To make a remote login, we issue the command `ssh username@computer` which tries to make a connection to the SSH daemon running on the remote computer we have specified.
+We issue the command `ssh username@computer` to log in remotely.
+This command tries to make a connection to the SSH daemon running on the remote computer we have specified.
 After we log in,
 we can use the remote shell to use the remote computer's files and directories.
 Typing `exit` or Control-D